 Academic Rigour at CMS

 – According to Oxford Learner’s English Dictionary, the word ‘rigour’ means to be extremely thoughtful, careful, and paying great attention to detail.
 At times, the same word has been interpreted as being harsh or demanding, particularly in education.
-Formal education has changed since the Industrial Revolution where policies were made to ensure children were educated en masse.
+Formal education has changed since the Industrial Revolution where policies were made to ensure children were educated en-masse.
 At that time, these regulations did not include the human aspect of the learner.
 Therefore, academic rigour is interpreted as rules made for all and today this can be daunting for both students and families.
 Our world has progressed since the industrial revolution, and so has the way we learn.

-Early Learning rigour
+Early learning academic rigour

 How does Caboolture Montessori School apply academic rigour to their pedagogy?
 How do we expect children as young as three to follow academic rigour?